Zero asymptotics for successive derivatives of hyperexponential functions with finite essential singularities: Introduction

-\begin{THEO} In the above notation, $L(f)$ consists of the $q$ rays emanating from the point $-\frac{d}{qc}$, parallel to the directions determined by the solutions of $cz^q+1=0$.
-In particular, these rays are equally spaced. \end{THEO}
+\begin{THEO} In the above notation, if $q\ge2$, then $L(f)$ consists of the $q$ rays emanating from the point $-\frac{\delta}{qc}$, parallel to the directions determined by the solutions of $cz^q+1=0$; these rays are equally spaced.
+If $q=1$, then $L(f)=\varnothing$. \end{THEO}